R-Rijnbeek/CINI_selector/README.md

 $ build.bat
 ```

-4. To activate the environmet run:
+4. To activate the environmet and run the test scripts:
 ```
 $ activate ./env
 $ python TEST/CINI_Test_File.py